 - Launch a course full of premium content that will help people take a significant step towards financial freedom

 - Grow the Cultivated Culture subscriber base by 300%

 - Complete the New Jersey Half Marathon in under 2 hours

 Done?
 Awesome, you're 42% closer to achieving those goals (seriously!).

 Now set that piece of paper aside and don't do anything with it until you've reached the bottom of this guide.

 The first step on our goal setting journey is to fully understand the ingredients that make up an effective goal.
-If you’ve already done some research on goal setting, you’re probably familiar with SMART goals.
-This is the foundation of goal setting but it’s also missing one crucial element.
+If you've already done some research, you're probably familiar with SMART goals.
+This is the foundation of goal setting, but it's also missing one crucial element.

 Courtesy of J6Design

 When you're writing out your goal, you want to ensure that it includes the following 5 elements:

 Specific – What do you want?
 Spell it out in detail.